Health Tourism in Turkey

 In preparation for joining the European Union, Turkey’s government and private healthcare institutions are conducting the strict implementation of the highest quality, advanced technology, and medical standards.
 The Ministry of Health, along with an Independent Turkish Medical Association determine the local standards and guidelines that are followed by hospitals, healthcare facilities, and medical practitioners.

 The Turkish Ministry of Health owns nearly 55% of Turkey's more than 1200 hospitals.
 The remainder is owned by universities, private companies, and foreign entities.
 Many hospitals have local and international accreditation including the Joint Commission International (JCI), the Joint Commission on Accreditation of Healthcare Organizations (JACHO), International Organization for Standardization (ISO), and affiliations with Western medical groups and facilities.

 Most hospitals in Turkey have some English-speaking doctors and medical staff and are certified by the Turkish Medical Association.
 Many are members of specific medical fields’ organizations, including the Turkish Society of Cardiovascular Surgery, Turkish Gynecologist & Obstetric Association, Turkish Orthopedic, and Traumatology Association, Turkish Dental Association, Turkish Plastic Reconstructive & Aesthetic Surgery Society, and others.

 Turkey has more than 47 Joint Commission International (JCI) accredited medical facilities.
 Some hospitals are affiliated with the best US medical providers such as the Harvard Medical School, Johns Hopkins Medicine, and others.
-Hospitals catering to the medical tourist in Turkey have implemented the latest medical technologies and employ board-certified staff, with over 35% of physicians trained in the Western countries.
+Hospitals catering to medical tourists in Turkey have implemented the latest medical technologies and employ board-certified staff, with over 35% of physicians trained in Western countries.